anishkuvelkar/HeartDiseasePred_APP/README.md

 # HeartDiseasePred_APP
-An app based on my previous project (Heart disease prediction using logistic regression)
+An app based on my previous project (Heart disease prediction using logistic regression) using streamlit.